Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 3. In the string `"network"`, which character has an index of `1` ?
 	 `"e"`

 4. You need to take a spice from a device ID.
 Specifically, you must extract the characters with indices of `8`,`9` and `10` .
 Complete the python code to take this slice and display it.
-(If )
+(If you want to undo your changes to the code, you can click the Reset button.)